Board Policies

 Rewards and Incentives

-- allow staff to only use non-food items as rewards or incentives to encourage student achievement or desirable behavior;
+- encourage staff to use non-food items as rewards or incentives to encourage student achievement or desirable behavior;

 OTHER SCHOOL-BASED ACTIVITY GOALS THAT PROMOTE STUDENT WELLNESS